Brain research opens up for a deeper understanding

 “you can’t teach compassion to a person but there is something about TM that brings out compassion”

-For example a world-renowned american psychiatrist, professor Norman Rosenthal, former chief scientist at the National Institute of Health in the US has documented the effects of TM in his book “Transcendence“.
+A world-renowned american psychiatrist, professor Norman Rosenthal, former chief scientist at the National Institute of Health in the US has documented the effects of TM in his book “Transcendence“.
 He says about the scientifically well documented stress-reducing effects of TM:

 “if TM were a pill, it would be a billion-dollar blockbuster.”